watson-developer-cloud/botkit-middleware/README.md

 If you do not have a Conversation service instance,  follow [these steps](https://github.com/watson-developer-cloud/conversation-simple/blob/master/README.md#before-you-begin) to get started.

 ### Acquire channel credentials
 This document shows code snippets for using a Slack bot with the middleware.
-Look at the [examples/multi-bot](/examples/multi-bot) folder for a multi-bot example app that shows how to connect to Slack, Facebook, and Twilio IPM bots running on a single Express server.
+(If you want examples for the other channels, see the [examples/multi-bot](/examples/multi-bot) folder.
+The multi-bot example app shows how to connect to Slack, Facebook, and Twilio IPM bots running on a single Express server.)

 You need a _Slack token_ for your Slack bot to talk to Conversation.